mpalash/aliakbarmehta/_pages/cv.md

 [www.aliakbarmehta.com](www.aliakbarmehta.com)

 Ali Akbar Mehta is a Trans-media artist.
 Through his research-based transmedia practice, he creates immersive cyber archives that explore collective memetic history, narratives of memory, identity, violence, and conflict.
-He is a founder-member and current Artistic Director of [Museum of Impossible Forms](www.museumofimpossibleforms.org), Helsinki.
-He is also currently working as the Artistic Producer at [mcult Media Residency](https://www.m-cult.org/), Helsinki.
+He is a founder-member and current Artistic Director of [Museum of Impossible Forms](www.museumofimpossibleforms.org), Helsinki, and as the Artistic Producer at [mcult Media Residency](https://www.m-cult.org/), Helsinki.
+He is also pursuing a Doctoral Research program at the Contemporary Art Department at [Aalto University](https://www.aalto.fi/), Helsinki.

 He has exhibited his projects in galleries and alternate spaces in Mumbai, New Delhi, Pune, Helsinki, Tampere, Pori, Venice, Nova Goriza, and Vilnius.
 He holds a BFA in Drawing and Painting from [Sir J.J.
-School of Art,](http://www.sirjjschoolofart.in/) Mumbai, and an MA in Visual Culture, Curating, and Contemporary Art from [Aalto University](https://www.aalto.fi/), Helsinki, Finland, where he completed a thesis text titled ‘Cyber Archive: Being and Doing Knowledge’.
+School of Art,](http://www.sirjjschoolofart.in/) Mumbai, and an MA in Visual Culture, Curating, and Contemporary Art from Aalto University, Helsinki, Finland, where he completed a thesis text titled ‘Cyber Archive: Being and Doing Knowledge’.
 Some of his ongoing projects are ‘256 Million Colours of Violence’, ‘Contemporary Ruins of Kruunuvuori’, ‘War Room Echo – Regarding the pain of Other Cyborgs’, ‘New Frontiers: Critical enquiries for archives as Artistic Praxis’, and ‘Non-Alignment as Resistance: Towards Cyber Archives as counter-hegemonic practice’.
 He lives and works in Helsinki and Mumbai.

 ## \*